 Business Name, Corporations, ABN and Trade Marks

-For many starting a business for the first time, it can be confusing knowing what type of business is best for them.
+For many starting a business for the first time, it can be confusing knowing what type of business is best.
 Sometimes becoming a "Sole Trader" can put your family at risk.
 Explore Your Options.

-It's also important to establish a your new business in the correct order to avoid additional cost, delays and risk.
+It's also important to establish a new business in the correct order to avoid errors, additional cost, delays and risk.

 Most common corporate structure used by small to medium size enterprises.